spiffe/go-spiffe/v2/examples/spiffe-watcher/README.md

 ## Running
 This example assumes the following preconditions:
-- There are a SPIRE server and agent up and running.
+- There is a SPIRE server and agent up and running.
 - There is a Unix workload attestor configured.
 - The trust domain is `example.org`
 - The agent SPIFFE ID is `spiffe://example.org/host`.